swcarpentry-ja/carpentries-coc/topic_folders/workshop_administration/amy_manual.md

 Events can be searched from the left side options by Assignee, Tags, Host, Administrator, Invoice status (deprecated), Completed, Country, and Status.

-#### Searching for Organizations
+#### Searching for Organisations

-Clicking "Organizations" on the top menu bar will take you to a list of *all* recorded organizations, regardless of their involvement with The Carpentries.
+Clicking "Organisations" on the top menu bar will take you to a list of *all* recorded organisations, regardless of their involvement with The Carpentries.

-Organizations can be searched by Country and Membership type.
+Organisations can be searched by Country and Membership type.

 #### Searching for Persons